3D Printing Glossary: Terms Explained Simply

 The typical 3D printing workflow: From digital modeling to the finished physical object.

-Infill is, simply put, the interior of your part: a grid or honeycomb structure inside that supports the outer walls.
+Infill is, put simply, the inside of your part: a grid or honeycomb structure inside that supports the outer walls.
 Together with the perimeters, it determines how stable, heavy, and material-intensive your print will be in the end.

-For decorative objects and simple holders, we at 33d.ch often choose 10-20% infill with a simple grid pattern.
-For functional parts – such as clamping jaws, tool holders, or machine parts – we tend to use 30-50% and more stable patterns like Gyroid or Cubic, depending on the load.
+For decorative objects and simple brackets, we at 33d.ch often choose 10-20% infill with a simple grid pattern.
+For functional parts – such as clamping jaws, tool holders, or machine parts – we tend to be at 30-50% and use more stable patterns like Gyroid or Cubic, depending on the load.
 We only use 100% infill when it's absolutely necessary; otherwise, it costs unnecessary time and filament.

 Layer Height

-Our rule of thumb: We usually print prototypes and brackets at 0.2–0.24 mm, and detailed figures at 0.12–0.16 mm.
-If you're unsure, start with 0.2 mm and test in both directions.
+Our rule of thumb: We usually print prototypes and brackets at 0.2–0.24 mm, and highly detailed figures at 0.12–0.16 mm.
+If you're unsure, start with 0.2 mm and test your way in both directions.

 Perimeter / Walls

-Perimeters are the outer walls of your part.
-More walls significantly increase stability without needing to increase the infill.
-A mechanically stressed hook with 3 perimeters and 25% infill often holds better than a part with only 2 walls but 40% infill.
+Perimeters are the outer walls of your component.
+More walls significantly increase stability without having to increase the infill.
+A mechanically stressed hook with 3 perimeters and 25% infill will often hold better than a part with only 2 walls but 40% infill.

 Brim & Raft for better adhesion

-A brim is a single-layer "skirt" around your part, connected to the first layer, that increases the contact area.
-A raft is a multi-layer, standalone surface under the model.
-We use brims almost daily, rafts only in special cases – they significantly increase material consumption and post-processing, but are worthwhile for extremely difficult geometries.
+A brim is a single-layer "skirt" around your part, connected to the first layer, which increases the contact area.
+A raft is a multi-layer, self-standing surface beneath the model.
+We use brims almost daily, rafts only in special cases – they massively increase material consumption and post-processing, but are worthwhile for extremely difficult geometries.

 Bed Leveling